About the Institute

 Our First Project

 The Institute begins with a focus on whiteness because we believe that in our current moment whiteness is freshly articulated: the volume on whiteness has been turned up.
 Whiteness as a source of unquestioned power, and as a “bloc,” feels itself to be endangered even as it retains its hold on power.
 Given that the concept of racial hierarchy is a strategy employed to support white dominance, whiteness is an important aspect of any conversation about race.
 We begin here in order to make visible that which has been intentionally presented as inevitable so that we can move forward into more revelatory conversations about race.
 Our first project questions what can be made when we investigate, evade, beset and call out bloc-whiteness.

 The future includes the proliferation of our activities into other field sites: pop-up versions of the Institute will emerge in different communities through collaborative efforts between the Institute’s staff and the community’s local artists, organizers, and writers.

 The Racial Imaginary Institute (TRII) seeks to change the way we imagine race in the U.S. and internationally by lifting up and connecting the work of artists, writers, knowledge-producers, and activists with audiences seeking thoughtful, innovative conversations and experiences.
 The work of defining and changing culture is all of ours.

 At this time, we are entirely supported by donations from individuals.
 We need your support to make this conversation big and loud enough to change us.

 The Racial Imaginary is fiscally sponsored by The Highlander Research and Education Center.
-Click the button to go to Highlander’s donation page.
-To donate, click “The Racial Imaginary Institute (TRII)” under “fiscally sponsored organizations”.
+To donate, click the button below and select the circle next to “The Racial Imaginary Institute” on the donation page.